evildmp/afraid-to-commit/README.txt

-A hands-on workshop for Python/Django developers who would like to contribute more to the projects they use, but need more grounding in some of the tools they need to use.
+A hands-on workshop for Python/Django developers who would like to contribute more to the projects they use, but need more grounding in some of the tools required.

 The workshop will take participants through the complete cycle of identifying a simple issue in a Django or Python project, writing a patch with tests and documentation, and submitting it.

+As well as helping to put you in a position to commit successfully to collaborative projects, the workshop's emphasis on using virtualenv/pip and git will help you manage your own work in a more streamlined and efficient way.

-The testing section of the workshop will be the most substantial component.
+The automate testing tutorial - the most substantial component of the workshop
+- will help you develop your software faster, better and more easily.

 The workshop will take you through the use of: